 Within the Marine Strategy Framework Directive, the indicator 'assessing changes in demographic characteristics' should be employed (Murphy et al., 2013).
 Temporal variations in reproductive parameters can occur due to alterations in the availability of prey resources and population density (Murphy et al., 2009).
-Additionally, disease as well as exposure to anthropogenic toxins, can alter reproductive rates by decreasing fertility and causing abortions, premature parturition, and neonatal mortality (Murphy et al., 2009; 2013; in press).
+Additionally, disease as well as exposure to anthropogenic toxins, can alter reproductive rates by decreasing fertility and causing abortions, premature parturition, and neonatal mortality (Murphy et al., 2009; 2013; 2018).
 The conservation target for the demographic indicator is no statistically significant deviation from long-term variation (Murphy et al., 2013).
 An initial assessment of temporal trends in population reproductive parameters used data and samples collected up to 2006 from UK, Irish, French, Galician and Portuguese stranding and bycatch observer programmes.
 This project should now be extended to incorporate the latest post mortem data and samples collected by standardised procedures.

 Assessment of reproductive failure and dysfunction in both female and male common dolphins should be undertaken throughout the range of the NE Atlantic population.
-Male common dolphins are unable to rid themselves of their lipophilic pollutant burden and accumulate high polychlorinated biphenyls (PCB) concentrations through reproduction in the same way as females, the effect of which is not fully understood as very few studies have been undertaken (Murphy et al., in press).
+Male common dolphins are unable to rid themselves of their lipophilic pollutant burden and accumulate high polychlorinated biphenyls (PCB) concentrations through reproduction in the same way as females, the effect of which is not fully understood as very few studies have been undertaken (Murphy et al., 2018).

-With the development of an ecosystem approach to fisheries management, further integration of dietary data on common dolphins into ecosystem models will not only allow further elucidation of ecosystem dynamics but will also enable investigation of the effects of prey depletion, climate change, as well as ecosystem and regime shifts on the local common dolphin population (Murphy et al., submitted).
+With the development of an ecosystem approach to fisheries management, further integration of dietary data on common dolphins into ecosystem models will not only allow further elucidation of ecosystem dynamics but will also enable investigation of the effects of prey depletion, climate change, as well as ecosystem and regime shifts on the local common dolphin population (Murphy et al., 2013).
+There has been an increased occurrence of starvation cases in stranded common dolphins inhabiting both the Irish and UK waters in recent years which requires further investigation (Murphy et al., accepted).

-2.4 Abundance and trends
+2.4.
+Abundance and trends

 There is limited information to inform population trends for common dolphin in the NE Atlantic.
 Two large areas were surveyed in 1995 by the North Atlantic Sightings Survey (NASS-east and NASS-west) to the west of Ireland and Scotland.
 The estimated abundance of common dolphin in NASS-west was 273,159 (CV = 0.26; 95% CI = 153,392-435,104) (Cañadas et al., 2009).
 An abundance of 77,547 common dolphin was estimated for NASS-east, but due to limitations of the survey, this estimate was not considered reliable (Cañadas et al., 2009; Figure 5).
-In 2005, SCANS II surveyed the European Atlantic continental shelf areas, reporting an abundance estimate of 54,955 (CV=0.21, CI=36,607-82,498; see Hammond et al., 2017).
+In 2005, SCANS II surveyed the European Atlantic continental shelf areas, reporting an abundance estimate of 54,955 (CV=0.21, CI=36,607-82,498; see Hammond et al., 201714).
 Subsequently, the Trans North Atlantic Sightings Survey (T-NASS) was carried out at the same time as Cetacean Offshore Distribution and Abundance in the European Atlantic (CODA) in 2007, both surveying waters to the north and off the continental shelf (Lawson et al., 2009; Figure 5).
-Few short-beaked common dolphins were sighted in areas where animals were seen in high abundance during the NASS 1995 survey (Figure 6).
+Few short-beaked common dolphins were sighted in areas where animals were seen in high abundance during the NASS 1995 survey (Figure).